Minnesota's COVID-19 status is 'quite precarious'

 Coronavirus case counts in Minnesota cracked the 300,000 mark on Saturday, capping an alarming 16-day run that saw 100,000 new infections and more than 700 reported deaths.

 The totals prompted state officials to stress that Minnesota still has a long way to go in trying to control the pandemic.
-While the number of new cases appears to have leveled off over the past week, deaths are soaring, with the state reporting 320 fatalities during that time — the second highest weekly total since the virus first hit the state.
+While the number of new cases appears to have leveled off over the past week, deaths are soaring, with the state reporting 320 fatalities during that time — the second highest weekly total since the virus first hit.

 "We took 29 weeks to get to the first 100,000 cases and six weeks to get to the next 100,000 ... and just over two weeks to add 100,000 more," said Kris Ehresmann, the state's director of infectious diseases.
 "Our status is quite precarious."